b. 11/01/1891 Fulham, London. d. 07/05/1969 Southampton, Hampshire.

 As the battalion approached Marcoing, the leading company was checked by heavy fire from a gun mounted on a position which covered the approaches.
 Spackman, realising that it would be impossible for the troops to advance, went through heavy fire to attack the gun.
 Working forward gradually he got into a position where he was able to kill all but one of the gun crew and then rushed forward and captured the gun single handed and enabled his company to advance.

 He was presented with his VC at Buckingham Palace on the 23rd February 1918, at the same ceremony where Lieut.-Colonel Arthur Borton VC and Capt.
 Robert Gee VC received their medals.
+He was also awarded the French Medaille Militaire on 17th August 1918.
 He was demobilised at the end of the war but rejoined the Border Regiment, as a part of the Territorial Force.
-In December 1919, Spackman married Miss E. A. Copeland, who used to live next door to his family in Fulham, and the couple were to have four sons in the years between the wars.
+On 13th December 1919, Spackman married Mary Alice Copland, who used to live next door to his family in Fulham, at St Augustine’s Church, Fulham.
+Charles and Mary had five children.

 After the end of the war Spackman attended the Victory Parade in 1946 and dinner at the Dorchester on the evening and was also present at the 1956 VC Centenary parade in Hyde Park.
+During the celebrations, he collected the autographs of all the 269 VC holders present and later gave it to the Netley Branch of the British Legion.
 The Spackman’s moved to Southampton two years later, living in the Netley Abbey area of the city and Spackman was actively seeking employment as a means to supplement the couple’s old age pension.
 As a VC recipient, Spackman was entitled to an annual £10 allowance, but he is reported to have said that this hardly kept him in cigarettes.

-Eleven years after moving to the south coast, Mrs. Spackman passed away on the 14th January 1969, and sixteen weeks later Spackman was admitted to Southampton General Hospital, where he died on the 6th May.
-He was given a full military funeral at South Stoneham Church, and he was then cremated at Swaythling Crematorium with his ashes being scattered in the Garden of Remembrance.
+Eleven years after moving to the south coast, his wife passed away on the 14th January 1969, and sixteen weeks later Spackman was admitted to Southampton General Hospital, where he died on the 6th May 1969.
+He was given a full military funeral at South Stoneham Church on 9th May, and he was then cremated at Swaythling Crematorium with his ashes being scattered in the Garden of Remembrance.
 At the funeral there were wreathes from the Border Regiment, the King’s Royal Rifle Corps and the National Provincial Bank.
+He is also commemorated on the Border Regiment Memorial in Carlisle Cathedral and has a VC commemorative stone at Fulham War Memorial, placed on 20th November 2017.

 Spackman’s medals, which included the VC, MM, French Medaille Militaire, 1914-1915 Star, British War Medal, Victory Medal, 19139 – 45 Defence Medal, 1937 and 1953 Coronation Medals and an Efficiency Medal, were offered for sale by Glendinings on the 17th December 1969, and were purchased by the coin dealers Baldwin & Sons for £1,200.
-The medals are not publically held.
+It was because his eldest son Charles felt the family could not cope with the responsibility of safeguarding the medals, and his father’s old regiment no longer existed.
+The medals are not publically held and believed to be in Canada.

 LOCATION OF MEDAL; PRIVATELY HELD.